The Harry Potter Lexicon: Overview

-The site was created by school librarian Steve Vander Ark.
+The site was created by American school librarian and drama teacher Steve VanderArk.
 It contains detailed information for all seven published Harry Potter books.
 The Lexicon lists characters, places, creatures, spells, potions and magical devices, as well as analyzing magical theory and other details of the series.
 The Lexicon is credited as creating one of the first timelines of all events occurring in the Harry Potter universe.
 A similar timeline of events was adopted by Warner Bros. for inclusion with their Harry Potter film DVDs, and was accepted by author J. K. Rowling as conforming to her works.

 The Lexicon is a winner of J. K. Rowling's Fan Site Award.
 Rowling said:

 Lawsuit

-On October 31, 2007, J.K.
-Rowling and Warner Brothers filed a lawsuit against RDR Books over the publication of Vander Ark's Lexicon in book form.
-The lawsuit was heard in a New York court on April 14, 2008.
-Whilst some sources refer to Vander Ark being sued, the lawsuit actually names only RDR Books.
+On October 31, 2007, J. K. Rowling and Warner Brothers filed a lawsuit against RDR Books over the publication of Vander Ark's Lexicon in book form.
+The lawsuit was heard in a New York court on April 14, 2008, so precedent from the Second Circuit applies.